puppetlabs/puppet-docs/source/pe/3.7/compliance_alt.markdown

 #### Workflow In Brief

  - _Instead of writing audit manifests:_ Write manifests that describe the desired baseline state(s).
 This is identical to writing Puppet manifests to _manage_ systems: you use the resource declaration syntax to describe the desired state of each significant resource.
- - _Instead of running puppet agent in its default mode:_ Make it sync the significant resources in **no-op mode,** which can be done for the entire Puppet run, or per-resource.
+ - _Instead of running Puppet agent in its default mode:_ Make it sync the significant resources in **no-op mode,** which can be done for the entire Puppet run, or per-resource.
 (See below.)
 This causes Puppet to detect changes and _simulate_ changes, without automatically enforcing the desired state.
  - _In the console:_ Look for "pending" events and node status.
 "Pending" is how the console represents detected differences and simulated changes.

 #### Controlling Your Manifests